 http://partnershipforcoastalwatersheds.org/hydrology-physical-features/ It was my second puncture halfway through the day and I had used up my spare tube.
 This came shortly after managing to find water at a creepy abandoned train station with rusty trams and cars scattered halphazardly around a derelict building with a caretaker who could not figure out how I got there.
 “You should get out of here, it’s dangerous”, he advised, while filling up my bottles from his own water supply.

-After walking a couple of miles under the scorching sun, I stuck out my hand and eventually a battered, white transport van pulled up a few meters ahead.
-An old local from a nearby town and two Moroccans got out and invited me to squeeze my grubby self between the three of them in the front of the van.
-Bumping sweaty elbows and shoulders, the four of us then hurdled 30 km back in the direction I had just come.
-When we reached the town, they stopped in front of a car garage, closed for the customary Mediterranean midday two-hour siesta.
+After walking a couple of miles under the scorching sun, I stuck out my hand and a battered, white transport van pulled up a few meters ahead.
+An old local from a nearby town and two Moroccans got out and invited me to squeeze my grubby self between the three of them in the front seat.
+Bumping sweaty elbows and shoulders, the four of us hurdled 30 km back in the direction I had just come.
+When we reached the town, they stopped in front of a car garage, closed for the customary Mediterranean siesta.

-“Nothing for miles”, was his answer, followed by an offer to drive me somewhere.
-I agreed as long as he joined me, so I left my bike, the Beast, at his nearby office and we jumped into a dusty, dented Panda parked outside.
+“Nothing for miles”, was his answer.
+He then offered to drive me somewhere.
+I agreed on the condition that he join me.
+Leaving my bike, the Beast, at his nearby office and we jumped into his dusty, dented Panda parked outside.

 “I never pick anyone up.”
-He told me, his foot on the accelarator the whole way down the road.
+He told me, his foot on the accelarator the whole way.
 “You’re the first.”